-The District has conducted annual audits of the 2009 SSMP.
+The District has conducted annual audits of the 2014 SSMP.
 These audits are included by reference.
-Audits of this 2014 SSMP shall be subsequently included in the next SSMP revision.
+Audits of this 2019 SSMP shall be subsequently included as an appendix in this SSMP revision.

 District Documents Included In This Section

 • SSMP Audit Checklist